 Furthermore, English is becoming more and more common as the primary language for courses in German universities, to the point where it is possible to earn your entire degree or complete your course without having to take a single class in German.
 However, if you are a German student, there are still plenty of classes offered in the local language.
 Additionally, you can even find programs specific to German language immersion if you're up for it!

-There are hundreds of universities in Germany, located across the country, and more than 10 of them rank in the top 200 worldwide.
-Wherever you want to study abroad in Germany, and whatever you want to study, you can likely find a university that is a good fit.
+There are hundreds of universities in Germany located throughout the country, and more than 10 of them rank in the top 200 worldwide.
+Wherever you want to study abroad in Germany, and whatever you want to learn, you can likely find a university that is a good fit.
 To help you out in your selection, here’s a list of eight of the best universities in Germany for international students.

-Berlin is home to some of the greatest universities in all of Europe, and students who study abroad in Berlin can take advantage of a wide variety of different course options.
-Many courses here can be taught in English as well as German, which is good news for our friends who don't sprechen Deutsch!
+Berlin is home to some of the highest regarded universities in all of Europe, and students who study abroad in Berlin can take advantage of a wide variety of different course options.
+Many courses are taught in English as well as German, which is good news for our friends who don't sprechen Deutsch!

-As the largest city in the state of Bavaria, Munich (or Munchen as the locals call it!) is a city enriched in German culture and history (and cream filled donuts!).
-Studying abroad in Munich is an easy choice considering the number of German universities for international students there.
+As the largest city in the state of Bavaria, Munich (or Munchen as the locals call it) is a city enriched in German culture and history.
+Studying abroad in Munich is an easy choice considering the number and quality of German universities for international students there.